zotochev/bot-environment/README.md

             - should have `bot/secrets/.env.sample` file

     - [ ] self registration mechanism
+        - [x] split nginx config on common part and part for one bot
-        - send http request to nginx container
+        - [x] send http request to nginx container
         - format of registration request with:
             - required env variables;
             - bot name (unique);